Configuration

 }

-The target will write the content of the connections to a MongoDB replica set database, in a collection named open-lineage-datasets
+The target will write the content of the connections to a MongoDB replica set database, in the collection selected or by default in the one named as open-lineage-datasets

 .